-If you need more help, then ask for it.
-Talk to your parents, teachers, the Careers Advisor and the Director of Curriculum.
+If a student needs more help, then ask for it.
+Talk to parents, teachers, the Careers Advisor and the Director of Curriculum.
 Make use of the School subject selection program.
 Look at the resources suggested in this article.

 THINK ABOUT CAREER OPTIONS